turbot/powerpipe-docs/docs/faq/index.md

 | CentOS (Stream)    | 9       | 2.34          |                                                         |
 | RHEL               | 9       | 2.34          |                                                         |
 | Amazon Linux       | 2023    | 2.34          |                                                         |

-#### Policy Overview

-- **Minimum glibc Requirement**: Powerpipe requires glibc version 2.29 or higher.
-It will not function on systems with an older glibc version.
-- **Tested Distributions**: Powerpipe is tested on the latest versions of Linux LTS distributions.
-While it may work on other distributions with the required glibc version, official support and testing are limited to those listed above.

-This policy ensures that Powerpipe operates smoothly on supported environments, maintaining the highest standards of reliability and performance.